kallex/GPUPowerAdjuster/README.md

 # GPUPowerAdjuster - NOTE!
 Only works on NVIDIA GPUs for now
+## Windows x64 for now - possibly portable to other platforms (if NVIDIA API works)
 GPU power adjustment based on active processes (for example folding vs gaming)

 ## TLDR